AP-720/shopping-cart/README.md

 - **Shopping Cart**
 - Display summary for each item in cart.
 Name, quantity, price per item, total price of item
-- [] Total for whole cart
+- [x] Total for whole cart
-- [] Remove item button
 - [] Check out button - Fake payment process animation, then reset cart.
-- [] Will have to have some state to store whats in cart, might need to be in parent.
+- [x] Will have to have some state to store whats in cart, might need to be in parent.

 ---